Work From Home Cyber Security Tips

 There are a few different authenticator apps, but our favorite is Authy.
 It’s free to use and works with most major online accounts, including Google, Facebook, and Twitter.

-Keep your software and operating system up to date
+Keep your software and OS up to date

 Security researchers often discover vulnerabilities in software and operating systems.
 Once these vulnerabilities are made public, hackers will try to exploit them to gain access to devices and data.